siegeon/magic.lambda.crypto/README.md

 1. It can encrypt data such that *only* its private counterpart key can decrypt the data
 2. It can verify that a message originated from a party that has access to its private counterpart

-Hence, keeping your *private* key as just that, implying **private** is of outmost importance.
-If you can keep your private key private, and also securely distribute your public key to others wanting to encrypt messages sent to you, such that only you can read it, and they can verify that some message originated from you - You have a 100% secure channel to use for communication, preventing malicious individuals from both reading what others send to you, and also tampering with the content you send to others, before the other party receives it.
+Hence, keeping your *private* key as just that, implying **private**, is of outmost importance.
+If you can keep your private key private, you have a 100% secure channel to use for communication, preventing malicious individuals from both reading what others send to you, and also tampering with the content you send to others, before the other party receives it.
 Hence, cryptography is about two main subjects.

 1. Encrypting messages sent to *you*
 2. Allowing you to provide guarantees that a message originated from *you*